GreenWaves-Technologies/gap_sdk/tools/nntool/README.md

 	nntool

-These staeps will automatically be executed by the GAP SDK setup procedure
+These steps will automatically be executed by the GAP SDK setup procedure

 ## Visual-Wake-Words Example